Cardiol Therapeutics Inc - Class A Shares Close the Day 16.3% Higher - Daily Wrap

 Cardiol Therapeutics Inc - Class A (CRDL) shares closed today 16.3% higher than it did at the end of yesterday.
-The stock is currently down 7.0% year-to-date, down 28.0% over the past 12 months, and down 28.0% over the past five years.
+The stock is currently up 8.1% year-to-date, down 16.3% over the past 12 months, and down 16.3% over the past five years.
 Today, the Dow Jones Industrial Average fell 0.6%, and the S&P 500 rose 0.0%.

 Trading Activity